liferay/clay/adr/component_offerings.md

 Drawbacks:

 -   More lines of code to maintain.
+-   Increased API surface area, with corresponding requirement to maintain backwards compatibility.
+-   Risk of exposing implementation details as low-level API.
 -   Possible lock-in scenarios when using high-level components.
 Teams might need to move from a high-level component to a composition scenario in case they need to add something not already covered.
 -   Increased uncertainty... what approach should a developer use and when?